Jump to section

 What competition actually tells you

-- The market is proven: Real businesses with real revenue validate that customers exist.
+- The market is proven: Real businesses with real revenue validate that customers exist and are willing to pay.

-- There are playbooks to study: Existing competitors have already done your market research for you — what works, what customers complain about, how they price.
+- There are playbooks to study: Existing competitors have already done your market research — what works, what customers complain about, how they price.

-- Customers are already educated: In a brand-new category, you spend all your marketing budget explaining what you do.
+- Customers are already educated: In a brand-new category, you spend your entire marketing budget explaining what you do.
 In an established one, customers already know they need it.

 When competition IS a warning

-- Price wars: Commodity markets where everyone competes on price squeeze margins for everyone, especially new entrants.
+- Commodity price wars: Markets where everyone competes on price alone squeeze margins for all players, especially newcomers without the volume to absorb thin margins.

-- Flat or shrinking market with many players: This is a zero-sum game — your gain is someone else's loss.
+- Flat or shrinking market with many competitors: Every customer you win came from someone else.
+This is a zero-sum game — viable only if you have a strong differentiator and patience.

-The question isn't 'is there competition?' — it's 'how do I compete?'
+The question isn't 'is there competition?' — it's 'where is the gap?'

 The right response to discovering competitors isn't to abandon your idea.
 It's to study how they've positioned themselves and find the gap they've left open.
 That gap is your entry point.